GURS FELLOWSHIP & MATCH

 Fellowship Program Description:

-This is a 1-year Reconstructive Urology Fellowship at the Department of Urology SUNY Upstate Medical University.
-The fellows are expected to operate at three sites: SUNY Upstate University Hospital Main Campus (primary site), SUNY Upstate Community Hospital and Syracuse VA Hospital.
+This is a 1-year Reconstructive Urology Fellowship through the Department of Urology at SUNY Upstate Medical University.
+The fellows will have the opportunity to operate at three sites: SUNY Upstate University Hospital Main Campus (primary site), SUNY Upstate Community Hospital and Syracuse VA Hospital.

 Eligibility Requirements/Criteria (When Applicable):